2006

 New York, NY: $2,660

-For production and distribution of arts and media expressing opposition
+For production and distribution of arts and media expressing opposition to war

 .